nflug/CodingChallenge/README.md

-# CodingChallange_GetInIT_BWI
+# CodingChallenge for get in IT and BWI (IT für Deutschland)
  Simulator zur Berechnung der optimalen Verteilung von Hardware (inkl.
-Gesamtnutzen) | Created for Coding Challange
+Gesamtnutzen)